asyncanup/apper/README.md

 exposed under a relative base URL.

 Nested subapps are totally cool and highly encouraged.
-In fact, simply by moving a subapp directory to another folder updates the exposed relative URL of that subapp.
+In fact, simply by moving a subapp directory to another directory updates the exposed relative URL of that subapp.
 No frills.